General concepts > The content schema

 The content schema

-DatoCMS can be seen as a editor-friendly interface over a database, so the first step is to build the actual schema upon which users will generate the actual website content.
+DatoCMS can be seen as an editor-friendly interface on top of a database, so the first step is to build the actual schema upon which users will generate the website content.

 Models

-The way you define the kind of content you can edit inside each different administrative area passes through the concept of models, which are much like database tables.
+The way you define the kind of content you can edit inside each different administrative area involves the concept of models, which are like database tables.

 Each administrative area can specify a number of different models, and they represent blueprints upon which users will store the website content.